alexcarchiar/bank/Documentation/Documentation.md

 - class constructor
 - class string format (used when print(RecordPayment) is called)
 - class string representation used to have a quick representation of RecordPayment's attributes (it is shorter than string format)

+#### Functions

+- createConnection():
+  	this function establishes a connection with the database and returns it.
+It is used to call mysql.connector.connect() faster and without having to write all parameters